intel-iot-devkit/smart-video-workshop/object-detection/README.md

 	https://pixabay.com/en/videos/download/video-1900_source.mp4?attachment
 Cars - 1900.mp4 file will get downloaded.
 Put that file in the $SV/object-detection folder.

-#### 6. Run the security barrier sample application to use the Inference Engine on the test video
+#### 6. Run the sample application to use the Inference Engine on the test video
 The below command runs the application

-	 cd ../..
-	./tutorial1 -i $SV/object-detection//Cars\ -\ 1900.mp4 -m $SV/object-detection/models/sqeeznet_ssd/ssd300.xml
+	./tutorial1 -i $SV/object-detection/Cars\ -\ 1900.mp4 -m $SV/object-detection/SSD300/FP32/ssd300.xml

 > **Note:** If you get an error related to "undefined reference to 'google::FlagRegisterer...", try uninstalling libgflags-dev: sudo apt-get remove libgflags-dev